Recognizing the Unsung Heroes | Cypress Semiconductor

 “There are hundreds of man-years of middleware in WICED and that makes it so simple to do an API call, for example.
 I can work at a high level of abstraction and still have confidence that it will work,” Roberts said.
 He noted one customer design of a touchpad that required Bluetooth Low Energy (BLE) and he was able turn a design in a half day using PSoC and WICED.

 One of Roberts’ trickiest designs was also one of his most rewarding.
 It was a medical application that focused on a condition in the human ear.
 The approach being developed by the customer involved a way to run electrical current through the ear to make the treatment process faster.
-Roberts worked with the customer team to come up with a solution based on PSoC4, implementing BLE in a customized application.
+Roberts worked with the customer team to come up with a solution based on PSoC4, implementing Bluetooth Low Energy in a customized application.

 Great technology is key, but great people make the difference